Model-28/project/README.md

 ```
 ### Testing Multi-Layered Perceptron Model:
 For MLP,
-You will have to train the model and create a best_mlp.h5 file for your model.
+You will have to train the model and create a best_mlp.h5 file to save your model.
 For doing so, go to models/mlp and run:
 ```
 python train_mlp_taylor_submission_non_ipynb.py